OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

     "Altitude": 9.1
 }
 ```

+> _**A note:**_
+> Having a JSON object (as above) makes client's REST requests so much easier !
+> But, the document above obviously follows a specific schema, which is "ambigous", because there is - as far as I know - no recognized standard for this kind of things.
+> This is where we could talk again about `SignalK`, or `GPSd`.
+They have their own schema, for the same reason...

 ### Web UI
 This small server is also an HTTP server.
 As long as the server is running, it can serve HTML and REST requests.
 This project also includes a couple of web pages (in turn invoking REST requests), accessible